-Simon 2.0: The upgrade
+Simon 2.0: the update

 There’s one other person who’s responsible for my new-found happiness: Dr Robert Iorga, one of the top neurosurgeons at St George’s Hospital, or, for that matter, in the world.
 I first began to realise I had a problem when watching England play China in the Women’s World Cup.
 Not only could I not see the ball, but I couldn’t see any of the Chinese team as their red strip merged with the green grass.
 All I could see was the English team in their white kit.
 It made for a bizarre viewing experience.